Cem-Guzide/OrangieAI/README.md

 ## Wallet Tracker, Trading, and Twitter Integration

 This Python program combines a wallet tracker, simulated trading functionality, and Twitter integration to fetch the latest tweets from a specified user.
-Designed for "Cupsey," this script is modular and can be adapted for other users or use cases.
+Designed for "Orangie," this script is modular and can be adapted for other users or use cases.

 ---